 Although there are set dates for the cleanse, it’s designed for you to adjust the dates to work best for you.
 Here’s what the schedule looks like:

-Two weeks prior to the start of the cleanse you’ll get access to a live/recorded orientation webinar, as well a Dropbox folder with all the materials you need to have a successful cleanse.
-There will also three live/recorded cleanse Q&As to support you during the cleanse.
+One week prior to the start of the cleanse you’ll get access to a live/recorded orientation webinar, as well a Dropbox folder with all the materials you need to have a successful cleanse.

 Other Things to Expect